arcelien/hawc-deep-learning/README.md

 ```shell
 python plot.py --num [epoch number of checkpoint] --chs [1 or 2] --data-path [dir of processed HAWC data (layout.npy)] --save-path [dir of pixel-cnn output]
 ```
-Here is an example of generated samples from pixel-cnn.
-From inspection, it seems as if the pixel-cnn model learns to generate a distribution of samples that is representative of the varying sparsity between hits, and the smooth falloff of charge from a specific point indicative of gamma data.
+Here is an example of generated samples from PixelCNN.
+From inspection, it seems as if the PixelCNN model learns to generate a distribution of samples that is representative of the varying sparsity between hits, and the smooth falloff of charge from a specific point indicative of gamma data.

 <img src="./plots/pixelcnn/pixelcnn_pmt_hit_logcharge_40x40.png" width="800px"/>
 <img src="./plots/pixelcnn/pixelcnn_pmt_hits_logcharge_pmts.png" width="800px"/>

 ### Two channel generation
-We then extend our pixel-cnn model to generate a simulation event including both the charge and hit time recorded at each PMT.
+We then extend our PixelCNN model to generate a simulation event including both the charge and hit time recorded at each PMT.

 We ran the model on a NVIDIA Tesla V100 16GB GPU; training takes 2170 seconds (36 minutes) per epoch (entire set of gamma images).